alejandro0619/alejandro0619/README.md

 I love programming, math and when I'm not coding, or proving some theorem, you'll catch me writing about what I love the most in my [blog](https://spaghettidev.tech).

-Both low and high level programming language enthusiast.
+Both low and high level programming languages enthusiast.

 Want to get in touch?